-✓ Non-US programs that carry an IRS 501(c)(3) designation (e.g. "Friends Of" organizations) are eligible for program and general operating grants.
+- ✓ Music associations or service organizations outside the US with IRS 501(c)(3) equivalency that support advocacy initiatives or programs in the areas of Participatory Music Making and or Career Mobility in their home countries. - ✓ International grants cannot be re-granted to other charities, individuals, or organizations.

-- ✓ Non-US music umbrella/service organizations (e.g. associations or councils) with IRS 501(c)(3) equivalent that support the advancement of music-related activities are eligible for Music Program Grants only. - ✓ International grants cannot be re-granted to other charities, individuals, or organizations. - ✓ All documentation must be translated into English. - ✓ Please contact the foundation staff to determine whether your organization meets the equivalency standard.
+- ✓ All documentation must be translated into English. - ✓ Please contact the foundation staff to determine whether your organization meets eligibility and equivalency standards.